 Certificate of Need (CON) is a regulation that limits health care supply unless a specific “need” is determined by state health care planners.
-If medical providers have plans to build or expand an existing health care facility, offer new services, or update major medical equipment, they will most likely have to ask permission from the State Health Coordinating Council, known as “The SHCC.”
+Based on the theory that the economics of health care is unlike any other market, CON laws use central planning to try to reduce health care costs by keeping health care facilities from buying too much equipment, building too much capacity, and adding too many beds.
+If medical providers have plans to build or expand an existing health care facility, offer new services, or update major medical equipment, they will most likely need to ask permission from the State Health Coordinating Council (SHCC).

-Despite the federal government admitting to CON’s inadequacies, the SHCC argues that centralized decision-making must remain intact to prevent duplicative services and underused facilities that may yield low-quality care.
+Despite the federal government acknowledging CON’s failure, the SHCC and other proponents argue that centralized decision-making must remain intact to prevent duplicative services and underused facilities that may yield low-quality care.

-- North Carolina did execute some reform in 2005, allowing gastroenterologists to perform colonoscopies in their own endoscopy units.
-Utilization of those services increased by 28 percent over four years, in part due to the state’s baby-boomer population, but overall Medicare savings still amounted to more than $224 million within six years, since procedures performed in free-standing facilities are reimbursed at a lesser rate than those performed in full-service hospitals.
+- North Carolina did undertake some reform in 2005, allowing gastroenterologists to perform colonoscopies in their own endoscopy units.
+Utilization of those services increased by 28 percent over four years.
+Overall Medicare savings still amounted to more than $224 million within six years, as procedures performed in free-standing facilities are reimbursed at a lesser rate than those performed in full-service hospitals.

 - Most recently, the legislature allowed select rural hospitals to bypass the CON process for purposes of adding or converting unused acute-care beds into inpatient behavioral health beds.
 The exemption aligns with the mission of the state’s Task Force on Mental Health and Substance Abuse to expedite treatment for psychiatric and substance abuse needs.
 Ideally, all hospitals and health centers, not the state, should be able to decide for themselves how to provide these resources.
 Eliminating CON review, in this case, is an important victory for patients.